 Here at Byrdie, we're always on the hunt for the best lipsticks around.
 Why?
 Well, there's nothing quite like a slick of lipstick to brighten your mood, boost your confidence or work as the perfect accessory to a low-key pair of jeans or an LBD.
 I called on the Byrdie editors in our L.A., NYC and London offices to reveal their pick of the best lipsticks—their lipstick soul mate, if you will.
-Keep scrolling to find out which lipsticks made the cut.
+Follow their favourites and you can't go wrong.